Wetlands of Louisiana: Loss of the wetlands

 Southern Louisiana's disappearing wetlands have a broad impact ranging from cultural to economic.
 Commercial fishing in Louisiana accounts for more than 300 million dollars of the state's economy.
 More than 70% of that amount stems from species such as shrimp, oysters and blue crabs that count on the coastal wetlands as a nursery for their young.
 Annually Louisiana sells more than 330,000 hunting licenses and 900,000 fishing licenses to men and women who depend on the wetlands as a habitat for their game.
 Additional recreational activities such as boating, swimming, camping, hiking, birding, photography and painting are abundant in wetland areas.
 Wetlands host a variety of trees such as the bald cypress, tupelo gum and cottonwood.
 Other plants such as the dwarf palmetto and wax myrtle and submerged aquatic plants such as Vallisneria and Ruppia are native to Louisiana wetlands.
 Wetland plants act as natural filters, helping to remove heavy metals, sewage, and pesticides from polluted water before reaching the Gulf of Mexico.
-Animal species native to these areas include osprey, anhinga, ibis, herons, egrets, manatees, alligators, and beavers.
-Although there are several naturally occurring forces that adversely affect the wetland regions of Louisiana, many believe it is human intervention that has caused the majority of the decline.
+Animal species native to these areas include a diversity of birds such as the Osprey, anhinga, American white ibis, Little blue herons, Snowy egrets, Wood ducks, Red-bellied woodpecker, turkey vulture,Pileated woodpecker, some mammals such as the Florida West Indian manatee, North American beaver, and Virginia opossum, a collection of dangerous and non-dangerous reptiles such as the American alligator, the endangered Alligator snapping turtle, Water moccasin, Common musk turtle, Eastern copperhead, red-eared slider, and the gulf coast Smooth softshell turtle, and several freshwater fish species such as the Channel catfish, White crappie, Largemouth bass, Bluegill, Yellow bass, Redear sunfish, and the largest freshwater fish in Louisiana the Alligator gar, along with the Louisiana crawfish which shares the water with the fish.
+Animal species that are not native to these area but have been introduced by man include the Nutria, and the Silver carp which are both species that do a lot of damage to the native ecosystem.
+Although there are several naturally occurring forces that adversely affect the wetland regions of Louisiana, many believe it is human intervention that has caused the majority of the decline of many of these species, along with the extinction of both the Ivory-billed woodpecker, and the Carolina Parakeet.